 1. Set Up a Morning Wake-Up Range!

 This may seem counterintuitive since we are trying to increase their sleep hours to help your baby feel more rested.
 But it can help!
 The morning wake-up sets the pace for the day.
 This is not always a beautiful thing to hear when you have an early riser!

 I like to encourage a morning wake-up between 6:00 and 7:30 a.m.
 I like this range because it sets up a decent nap schedule and helps keep balance throughout the day.
-If your baby wakes up before 6 a.m. then treat it like a night waking!
+If your baby wakes up before 6 a.m., then treat it like a night waking!
 Do whatever you can to help them go back to sleep and start the day a little later.
-If they are still sleeping at 7:30 a.m. then wake them up to start the day so that we are not reinforcing night wakings.
+If they are still sleeping at 7:30 a.m., wake them up to start the day to avoid reinforcing night wakings.
 If they wake up between this range, then rise and shine!

 A consistent morning wake-up range helps lead to consistent naps and nights.

 2. Don’t Keep Your Baby Awake Too Long During the Day!

 We want to balance enough daytime sleep hours and enough awake time hours each day.
 Keeping your baby awake for more extended periods during the day will not always help lead to longer, more restful naps unless their awake times are way too short.
 Developmentally, babies do best with consistent and short awake spacings between sleep periods.
 If we keep them awake too long in between sleep periods, their body gets overtired.
 This leads to Adrenaline being released in the body, which disrupts sleep.

 These are recommendations for the Maximum amount of time between sleep periods.
 Under these is best!